No Bread Knife? Easy to Cut Bread Without a Bread Knife

 • It’s recommended to wear a clean apron or an apron with pockets to protect your clothes from any crumbs or stains.

-Technique Step-by-step
+Technique Step-by-Step

 Once you have prepared for cutting bread using your hands, follow these step-by-step instructions to achieve neat and even slices: